 The capacity of internal human resources for project evaluations has also been developed.
-As well as various staff training sessions, JICA organizes feedback seminars to share updated insights and lessons learned from the completed evaluation results in the previous year to
+As well as various staff training sessions, JICA organizes feedback seminars to share updated insights and lessons learned from the completed evaluation results in the previous year to encourage the staff to utilize evaluation results and lessons learned.

-▶ 10.
-Efforts to achieve the Sustainable Development Goals (SDGs)
+10. Efforts to achieve the Sustainable Development Goals (SDGs)